+5. Penny has a last name, we just won't ever find out what it is.
 Penny (played by Kaley Cuoco) last name has remained a mystery and Kaley along with the show's writers and producers are now vigilant that it is not revealed.
 Executive producer Steve Molaro told Vulture, "We're kind of a superstitious lot here.
 We've made it this far without knowing Penny's last name.
 I think we're good not finding out."

+4. The cast really is musically inclined!
 When it was decided that Amy's instrument of choice would be the harp, Mayim Bialick learned to actually play the stringed instrument.
 Likewise, Jim Parsons learned to play the theremin so that when the scenes call for it, he's actually playing.

+3. Penny was almost a "Katie" and super sexual.
 In an unaired pilot for the CBS comedy, Amanda Walsh played a hyper-sexual, a bit more raunchy version of Penny.
 Oh also, the character was named Katie.
 The test audience did not like Amanda Walsh's version of Penny, feeling overprotective of the guys.
 Soon after Cuoco took over the part.

+2. Only one set of stairs.
 There is only one set of stairs leading up to Penny, Leonard and Sheldon's apartments.
 The staircase featured is reset and redressed per scene to make it look as if the characters are climbing more than one flight.
 TV magic!

+1. Jim Parsons Isn't a Trekkie.
 While Sheldon is a die hard Star Trek fan, the actor behind the hopeless Trekkie is not.
 Jim Parsons admitted in an interview with Time that, although he loves playing Sheldon, they don't have many things in common.
 "I'm very frank about certain things, I get asked a lot of science things and I'm like, 'You're kidding.'
 And even the pop culture...
 I've never seen Star Trek."